microsoft/pxt/docs/project-tools.md

   Left/Right and Home/End, then Enter/Space to select.
 Collapsing a compact panel returns focus to its bubble if visible, otherwise **…**.
 Escape closes the panel first; another Escape from its bubble retracts the options.
-- The panel can be resized using its edge, or Left/Right, Home/End on the keyboard resize control.
-The layout is mirrored in RTL and fits narrow screens.
+- Subtle dotted grips mark the side and bottom resize edges.
+Drag the side to change width (mirrored in RTL), or the bottom to change height.
+Keyboard users can use Left/Right for width, Up/Down for height, and Shift for larger steps.
+  Home selects the minimum; End on the bottom grip restores the full available height.
+Both dimensions are retained across tab switches and collapse/reopen, and height is capped to fit below the header and above the footer.
+Smaller desktops keep both grips and desktop header/footer spacing even with horizontal bubbles.
+On tablets and phones (991px or narrower), the width grip is hidden;
-  Compact panels extend to just above the mobile footer.
+  the bottom grip still adjusts height.
+Initially panels extend to just above the corresponding editor footer.
 The whiteboard's palette scrolls independently, so all 16 colors remain available even on short screens.
 - Existing block help, reference, built-in keyboard help and markdown entry points open Documentation.
 Asking for the same topic again selects Documentation even